philipdexter/oparsec/blackscholes/README.md

 Initial results hint that the C version runs in 1.08 seconds while the direct translation OCaml code runs in 1.79 seconds.

+Compiling with flambda makes the code run a tad slower at 1.82s